-On several occasions, Ms. White spoke to Bay Area Credit Service representatives and instructed them to stop calling her cell phone.
+On several occasions, the Georgia resident spoke to Bay Area Credit Service representatives and instructed them to stop calling her cell phone.
 On May 18, 2014, she also mailed the company a certified letter requesting that they cease placing calls to her cellular phone.
 Despite her request, Bay Area Credit Service allegedly continued to use an auto dialer to place at least thirty collection calls to her cell phone, up to three times per day, between May 7 and June 16, 2014.

-- Contacting Ms. White after she sent a written cease and desist letter (15 USC § 1692c(c))
+- Contacting the resident after she sent a written cease and desist letter (15 USC § 1692c(c))

-- Engaging in conduct the natural consequence of which was to harass, oppress, and/or abuse Ms. White (15 USC § 1692d)
+- Engaging in conduct the natural consequence of which was to harass, oppress, and/or abuse the resident (15 USC § 1692d)

 - Causing her telephone to ring repeatedly or continuously with intent to annoy, abuse, or harass her (15 USC § 1692d(5))